Which Premier League Team Travels The Most

 As for exact pairings, there are a handful more in the Premier League as the West London pair of Fulham and Chelsea travel 1.8 miles to each other, and the Midlands duo of Aston Villa and Wolves travel 21.2 miles to either Villa Park or Molineux.

-While Bournemouth will be delighted by the return of a Southampton trip this season, now their nearest away day was Brighton but instead of 97 miles to East Sussex, it is now 31.6 miles to Hampshire instead.
+While Newcastle will be delighted by the return of a Sunderland trip this season, now their nearest away day is just 15.4 miles compared to having to travel to Leeds as a nearest away day in the past.

 Of course, we can always look at this from the longest individual point of view and with the same data sample, this is what our findings are:

-As you can see, it is Brighton and Newcastle who share a joint top position, and this is by having to go from one end of the country to the other and at 348.4 miles between the pair, it is a fair old journey in either direction.
+As you can see, it is Bournemouth and Sunderland who share a joint top position, and this is by having to go from one end of the country to the other and at 353.8 miles between the pair, it is a fair old journey in either direction.

-Of the 20 clubs that have competed in the division, 14 of them have a furthest trip to Newcastle, and the other remaining six, five are looking forward to a trip to the beach and a subsequent visit to Brighton., the other is taking their bucket and spade to Bournemouth.
+Of the 20 clubs that have competed in the division, six of them have a furthest trip to Newcastle and the other five are off to Sunderland instead.

 Whether that is by coach, air, or even train, there is a considerable amount of distance covered in any single season and if you are a supporter who follows your team on the road every other week, then hats off to you as well.